esva-project/validator/README.md

 Clone the repository in the `/data/esva` directory and check the ".env.example" file inside the repository and follow its guidelines, adjusting the variables to your specific needs.
 For that, create a .env file in the repository folder you cloned and fill it in with the variables adjusted to you.

 ### 4. Privacy Policy
-To properly use ESVA, the Privacy Policy needs to be written and accessed at will.
+Before making ESVA available to the community, the Privacy Policy should be completed with your HEIs info.
+Once this is done please make sure your updated privacy policy can be accessed at will by the users.
-To do this, the following steps need to be performed:
+To ensure this, the following steps need to be performed:
 1. Write your Privacy Policy.
 You can do this in two ways:
    a.
 Upon cloning the repository, the file "ESVA_Privacy_Policy_template.pdf" should be available in the home folder of the repository.
 You can use it as a template for your own Privacy Policy.
    b.
-You can write your own Privacy Policy according to the needs of your own university.
+You can write your own Privacy Policy according to the needs of your own HEI.
 2. Name your file "privacy-policy.pdf"
 3. Place it in the home folder of the repository (`/data/esva/validador`)